Corporate Governance and Committees

 The Remuneration Committee consists of E Luker (Chairman of the Committee) and RJ Holmes.
 The Committee meets and considers, within existing terms of reference, the remuneration policy and makes recommendations to the Board for each executive director.
 The Committee’s remuneration policy aims to design a package that will align the interests of executive directors and those of shareholders.
 The executive directors’ remuneration consists of a package of basic salary, bonuses and share options, which are linked to corporate achievements and these levels are determined by the Remuneration Committee.
 The details of each director’s remuneration are set out in the Notes to the Financial Statements.

 The Committee meets once a year and considers proposals from the Chairman and Chief Executive.

-The Company has an established Audit Committee, to whom the external auditors, Baker Tilly, report.
+The Company has an established Audit Committee, to whom the external auditors, RSM UK Group LLP, report.
 The Committee consists of C Peal (Chairman of the Committee) and E Luker.
 It is responsible for the relationship with the Group’s external auditors and the review of the Group’s financial reporting and the Group’s internal controls.